silabs-KrisY/BLEtest/README.md

 --rssi_avg    <number of packets to include in RSSI average reports for advscan>
 --conn        <connect as central to 48-bit MAC address, e.g. 01:02:03:04:05:06>
 --conn_int    <connection interval of central connection, in units of 1.25ms>
+--coex        Enable coexistence on the target if available
 ```

 Refer to the [Blue Gecko API documentation](https://docs.silabs.com/bluetooth/latest/) for more details about the various arguments.